Samsung Dryer Error Codes (Simple Guide)

 • Meaning: The secondary thermistor (Thermistor 2), often located in the exhaust, is reporting a resistance value outside the expected range.

-• Possible Causes: Clogged lint screen, restricted vent system, faulty thermistor, damaged thermistor wiring harness.
+• Possible Causes: Clogged lint screen, restricted vent system, faulty thermistor, and damaged thermistor wiring harness.

 • Solutions: